-- Space creating support
+- Space-creating support

-- Pre and post-treatment assessments
+- Clinical assessments

 Rea’s areas of interest:

-- LGBTQIA+ identity development
+- LGBTQIA+ counseling

-- Interpersonal relationship challenges
+- Interpersonal relationship issues (non-monogamous & polyamorous allied)

-Words from Rea about her approach:
+Words from Rea about their approach:

-I believe we find healing in vulnerability and connection – allowing ourselves to be genuinely seen instead of hiding the parts that feel unworthy or shameful.
-This process is scary and uncomfortable at times, but it is also a release, a chance for restoration and growth.
+“I believe we find healing in vulnerability and connection – allowing ourselves to be genuinely seen instead of hiding the parts that feel unworthy or shameful.
+This process is scary and uncomfortable at times, but it can also be a release, a chance for restoration and growth.

 I also believe there is wisdom in our somatic, or body, experience.
 How does your body react when you conjure memories?
 What does intuition feel like for you?
 Brenda Salgado writes, ‘We can’t always control the conditions surrounding us, but we can cultivate practices to cope and respond with a sense of choice, integrity, and wisdom.’
-Through holistic, compassionate inquiry, we can begin to understand ourselves and our experiences with greater clarity, tapping into our power to choose what’s next.
+Through holistic, compassionate inquiry, we can begin to understand ourselves and our experiences with greater clarity, tapping into our power to choose what’s next.”